 “Whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable – if anything is excellent or praiseworthy – think about such things.
 Whatever you have learned or received or heard from me, or seen in me – put it into practice.”

 I come from an exceptionally traumatic background.
 From the age of four up until my late twenties I suffered abuse in my closest relationships.
 At eighteen, I went to varsity in Potchefstroom to study my life’s passion – art.
-Extreme anger, hatred against men and rejection followed as I tried to find my feet as a student/artist/young woman.
-Anorexia became a way for me to control my environment and emotional turmoil.
-Themes of angst, despair, anger and abuse filled my paintings.
+As I tried to find my feet as a student/artist/young woman, themes of angst, despair, anger and abuse filled my paintings.
 I won prizes this way.
 I won respect and admiration for my talent.
-But I was also reliving the suffering and continually victimising myself, which ultimately dug the pit of hopelessness deeper.
+But I was also reliving the suffering and continually victimizing myself, which ultimately dug the pit of hopelessness deeper.